The Demographic Reserve Fund

 The Demographic Reserve Fund plays the role of a contingency fund for the old-age pension fund separated from the Social Insurance Fund.

 The Demographic Reserve Fund has its own legal status as an entity.
-The Social Insurance Institution is a FRD administrator, and any decision on making FRD funds available may be taken solely by the Council of Ministers and – since 1 February 2014 also by the ZUS Management Board.
+The Social Insurance Institution is a FRD administrator, and any decision on making FRD funds available may be taken solely by the Council of Ministers and – since 1 February 2014 – up to the amount detrmined in FUS financial plan – also by the ZUS Management Board.
+The Council of Ministers can order to use FRD resocurces to guarantee the payment of benefits financed from old-age fund.

 The FRD is formed from: